jakejarvis/mastodon-utils/README.md

 - [`robots.patch`](patches/robots.patch): Disallow search engines for all of Mastodon
 - [`increase-sidekiq-timeout.patch`](patches/increase-sidekiq-timeout.patch): Small bump in Sidekiq's timeout before it decides a remote instance isn't available. **Use this one very carefully!**
 - [`favicons.patch`](patches/favicons.patch): Use custom icon images instead of Mastodon logo
+- [`admin-move-federation-to-sidebar.patch`](patches/admin-move-federation-to-sidebar.patch): Why is the most frequently used admin page listed under a link that takes you to another page to open a submenu in the sidebar to finally be able to click on it to go to the page?!?
 - [`system-font.patch`](patches/system-font.patch): Use the system's default sans-serif font stack instead of Roboto
   - [`glitch/system-font.patch`](patches/glitch/system-font.patch)
 - [`hide-contact-email.patch`](patches/hide-contact-email.patch): Hides the `mailto:` link on the About page